Popular English Idioms:

 - My friends played a joke on me pretending that they forgot my birthday and I was almost in tears.

-- My boyfriend always plays jokes on his friends but is such a baby he gets really upset when they do the same to him.
+- My boyfriend always plays jokes on his friends but he gets really upset when they do the same to him.

 take a joke: to keep good humor when someone makes fun of you.